How To Use Web Components in React

 Integrate a Web Component in React

-Let's take our Web Component and include it in a running React application.
-To make it easy, we will go to a React starter project on Stackblitz.
-After that, we create the file hello-world.js and put the code of our Web Component from above in it.
+Let's include our Web Component in a running React application.
+To make it easy, we will use a React starter project on Stackblitz.
+After that, we create the file hello-world.js

 Next, we go into our React component and import our Javascript file, including the code of our Web Component: